peroje1/credit_risk/README.md

 - Deletes previous results for the selected calc_date from the risk_results table.
 - Recalculates and inserts new results.
+- LEFT JOIN ensures that all customers get a risk score, even if their income or overdue data is missing.
+- `COALESCE()` is used to replace missing (NULL) values with a default, ensuring calculations don’t break when data is unavailable.
 - Exports all results for that date into a CSV file
 ---